 While you may be tempted to leave the roof of your root cellar exposed (to use as a patio or to put an outbuilding on top of it), this is usually a terrible idea.
 Root cellars need to be several feet underground to maintain a consistent temperature and humidity.
 Without the dirt on top of them, they won’t function well.

-If you do want to build a structure on top, you’ll have to make sure that the ceiling is thoroughly insulated.
+If you want to build a structure on top, you’ll have to ensure the ceiling is thoroughly insulated.

 Door and Shelves

 You’ll need many shelves in your root cellar to make it functional.
-You’ll also need a door which is air-tight but still easy to open.
+You’ll also need an air-tight door that is easy to open.
 Wood is usually the best material choice for both of these.

 Temperature, Humidity and Ventilation